8 Montessori Activities With Household Items!

 8. Ping Pong Ball Maze

-For these genius upcycle activity, all you need is a paper towel roll, a couple paper plates and a ping pong ball!
+For this genius upcycle activity, all you need is a paper towel roll, a couple paper plates and a ping pong ball!
 And maybe an X-Acto knife to cut a hole through the plates.
 Pretty cool, eh?
 This one’s definitely more advanced, as they’ll need to balance the ball on the plate.
 But then again, who really cares if they end up chasing a ball around the room?
 They can always be redirected back to the activity if the ball drops.

 So there you have it!
 We hope you give one of these fun household Montessori games a try.
 Developing new skills and fostering a sense of exploration can be done with so many thrifted or upcycled goods right at home.